trstovall/lamora/arthur.md

 Opeth
 https://www.youtube.com/watch?v=n-5P6UJNQZU

-The Will to Love is the source of all things, as Love incorporates all things, even that which love is not.
+The Will to Love is the source of all things.
+The Will to Love is the essence of coherence, and coherence is the essence of Synergy.
+Synergy incorporates all things, including that which defies Synergy.

 God, alone in the Void,
 Loved the Void